mmartinezluis/hotel-booking/README.md

 # Project: Hotel Booking

 ## Introduction
 Hi, welcome to my Hotel Booking project.
 This is the third project in Flatiron school's curriculum sequence.
 The project involves using Ruby on Rails to build an application that processes data through complex forms using RESTful routes and the MVC framework.
-Some of the project requirements include nested forms, nested routes, scope methods, using OmniAuth for user sign in, and proper handling and displaying of errors.
+Some of the project requirements include: nested forms, nested routes, scope methods, using OmniAuth for user sign in, and proper handling and displaying of errors.

 ## Functionality
 Hotel Booking uses the [Amadeus Hotel Search API](https://developers.amadeus.com/self-service/category/hotel/api-doc/hotel-search) that comprises more than 150,000 hotels worldwide.
 The Amadeus API finds the cheapest hotels for a given location.
 The following are the user stories for Hotel Booking:

-* Users can log in to the app by creating a new user account or by using athentication through their Google account.
+* Users can log in to the app by creating a new user account or by using authentication through their Google accounts.
 * Users can search for hotel reservations by a given city, check-in date, checkout-date, and number of guests in real-time.
 * Users can verify the availability of a given hotel reservation in real-time.
 * Users can book a reservation (feature managed by ActiveRecord; reservations are valid at time of booking but booking is not real).
 * Users can browser their visited countries, cities, and hotels.
 * Users can create a new review for past hotel reservations.
 * Users can edit or delete their reviews.
-* Admin users can start a hotel search with a pre-existing or newly created user already loaded in the database for a fast hotel booking process.
+* Admin users can start a hotel search with a pre-existing or newly created user already loaded in the database for a fast hotel booking process for the user.
 * Admin users can create a new user right before booking a reservation.

-Hotel Booking is under development and it currenlty supports the following functionalities:
+Hotel Booking is under development, and it currenlty supports the following functionalities:
 * Users can find hotel reservations by a given city in real-time.
 * Users can verify the availability of a reservation in real-time and can book a reservation.